MarkJB/charliewatch/README.md

+Charliewatch
+---

-"Analog" watch with 60+12 Charlieplexed LEDs.
+An "Analog" watch with 72 (60+12) Charlieplexed LEDs.
 Based on Travis Goodspeed's GoodWatch21 schematic, using the CC430F5137IRGZR CPU, which doesn't have the LCD controller of the CC430F6xxx in the GoodWatch.
-There are also pads for a six pin EZfet cable with pogopins for programming or serial communication.

 ![Modified v0.2 board with Roman Numerals](images/v0.2a.jpg)
 v0.2 works, although it has no radio parts.
 It is exactly 1 square inch